Toyota AR engine: 2AR-FE

 A 2.5 L version of the AR family, first released in the RAV4 in the U.S. and Canada in 2008.
 This engine also replaced the 2AZ-FE in the U.S. and Canada Camry in early 2009, giving 11% better fuel economy.

 The engine service mass is 324 lb (147 kg) that includes the oil and coolant fully filled.

-The engine is used in the U.S., Australia, New Zealand, China, Taiwan, Korea, Malaysia, Philippines, Thailand and Indonesia.
+The engine is used in vehicles sold in Japan, U.S., Australia, New Zealand, China, Taiwan, Korea, Malaysia, Philippines, Thailand Indonesia, and Middle East.